 How Does Advertising Work?
 What Makes People Buy?

-While researching the topic of advertising, I happened upon an infographic on How Advertising Makes Us Buy.
-The infographic below opens with the notion that companies are rich and have piles of money and they use it to manipulate their poor audience.
+While researching the topic of advertising, I 1 The infographic below opens with the notion that companies are rich and have piles of money and they use it to manipulate their poor audience.
 I think that’s a rather disturbing, unfortunate, and unlikely notion.

 The first notion that only rich companies advertise is a bizarre idea.
 Our company is not wealthy and, in fact, had a couple of years of losses – yet we still advertised.
 Advertising, especially via digital channels, is very affordable.
 You can deposit $100 into any social or search engine pay-per-click (PPC) account and push some highly targeted advertisements to drive awareness of your business.

 Attitudes toward business don’t align well with the actual statistics in the social media world.
-About a quarter of all businesses fail within the first two years according to multiple studies.
+1 of all businesses fail within the first two years, according to multiple studies.
 While people believe the average company makes a 36% profit margin, the average profit margin for the most recent quarter was 7.5% and the median profit margin was 6.5%.

-Angie’s List, for example, continued to operate at a loss while spending $80 million on marketing – with a large portion of that going to the television commercials you repeatedly see on television.
+Angie’s List, for example, continued to operate at a loss while spending $80 million on marketing, with a large portion of that going to the television commercials you repeatedly see on television.
 While a public company that’s increasing revenue quarter over quarter, they’re hardly rich.
 Not only are they not rich, but they’re also not advertising to make their customers feel rich.
-Angie provides a service to protect home services customers from getting ripped off by the plethora of shady providers out there.
+Angi provides a service to protect home services customers from being taken advantage of by the numerous shady providers out there.

 Advertising works on different levels; it’s not as simple as trying to get someone to buy something.
-Over the last decade of content, search, and social marketing, I believe companies are becoming keener to the fact that advertising needs to be much deeper than manipulating a consumers’ insecurities.
-Targeted advertising to consumers who are similar to your audience increases profitability by acquiring and keeping great customers.
+Over the last decade of content, search, and social marketing, I believe companies are becoming keener to the fact that advertising needs to be much deeper than manipulating a consumer’s insecurities.
+Targeted advertising to consumers who are similar to your audience can increase profitability by acquiring and retaining great customers.

 Why Use Advertising?